 Hiei.
 4'9 without his hair and can beat up guys twice or three times his size with ease (and when introduced was much weaker than when he was a child).
 Kurama may also qualify- he's not short, but he's pretty skinny.

 Guys.
 Genkai.
 She's barely taller then Hiei.
-In her first episode, she knocks two rude and huge men into a wall just by blinking a wave of energy at them.
+In her first episode, she knocks two rude and huge men into a wall just by shouting a wave of energy at them.
+And complains she's getting old, and in her youth she would have obtained the same result by looking at them.
 Be polite to your elders.

 InuYasha: Shippou is both a child and a kitsune.
 As a result, he is tiny, much smaller than even children of an equivalent age.
 Despite having no time to prepare for a set of exams he didn't even know existed, Shippou thrashed his fellow kitsune, achieving unheard of success by climbing several ranks of power within the space of a single night and going down as a legend among the other students.
 Although he can pale by comparison to the adults in his group, the calibre of the group he's with and the enemies they fight have ensured he's incredibly powerful by Kitsune standards.